software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### ✅ Correct multi-contract project structure

-Instead, each contract must be defined in the separate crate: A different directory with separate `cairo_project.toml` and
-`lib.cairo` files defined.
+Instead, each contract must be defined in the separate package: A different directory with separate `cairo_project.toml` and `lib.cairo` files defined.

 ```
 my_project/
-├── hello_starknet/
+├── package1/
 │   ├── src/
 │   │   ├── contracts/
 │   │   │   └── hello_starknet.cairo